 - Open enrollment in Wisconsin is available to all students enrolled in K through 12th grade

-- Applications may be rejected due to a plethora of reasons including: not enough available space in the school district, student behavioral issues, etc.
+- Applications may be rejected due to a variety of reasons including: not enough available space in the school district, student behavioral issues, etc.

 - Students and parents can appeal denied applications through the Wisconsin Department of Public Instruction